openwisp/openwrt-openwisp-monitoring/README.rst

 Send Mode
 ~~~~~~~~~

-If openwisp_monitoring agent is called with this mode, then the agent will keep charge of sending data.
+If openwisp-monitoring agent is called with this mode, then the agent will keep charge of sending data.

 Agent will check if any data file is available in temporary storage.